Employers Obligations in Cyprus

 - the employee is still in process of opening a bank account or other payment account (permitted for a maximum period of 4 months from the employee’s hire date)

-- the employee’s application for opening such account has been rejected (the employer is required to provide relevant confirmation from the financial institution to the Director of Labour Relations)
+- the employee’s application for opening such account has reject (the employer is require to provide relevant confirmation from the financial institution to the Director of Labour Relations)

-- there is a collective or other written agreement in place signed by both parties, which provides that salaries will be paid in cash on a weekly basis.
+- there is a collective or other written agreement in place sign by both parties, which provides that salaries will pay in cash on a weekly basis.

 Obligation to issue payslips

-Employers are now required to provide to their employees a payslip in written or electronic form, within 5 working days from the date of salary payment.
-The minimum information such a paylsip must include, are listed in the Law.
+Employers are require to provide to their employees a payslip in written or electronic form, within 5 working days from the date of salary payment.
+The minimum information such a paylsip must include, are list in the Law.

-Records must be kept and made available within 15 calendar days from a relevant request by an Inspector or other official.
+Records must keep and make available within 15 calendar days from a relevant request by an Inspector or other official.

 Social insurance contributions applicable to employees effective 1st January 2024